astuff/pacmod_dbc/user_can_protocol.md

 These rules maintain consistency and readability of as_pacmod.dbc file.

+## General name rules

+All names shall be 32 characters or less in length.

 ## Signal Name Rules

 Bool signal type names shall be suffixed with a direct reference to their affirmative value.